moby/moby/TESTING.md

 A bug fix may also include new assertions in existing integration tests for the API endpoint.

+### Writing new integration tests

+Note the `integration-cli` tests are deprecated; new tests will be rejected by the CI.

+Instead, implement new tests under `integration/`.

 ### Integration tests environment considerations

 When adding new tests or modifying existing tests under `integration/`, testing